FFXIV Blacksmith Guide - Craft Weapons and Tools in Eorzea

 Final Fantasy XIV

 Final Fantasy XIV: A Realm Reborn is an MMORPG developed and published by Square Enix.
 Players fell in love with the game's beautiful world and the ability to horizontally progress and collect plenty of different items.
-This guide is devoted to blacksmith, who is one of the eight Disciples of Hand.
-The remaining ones are alchemist, armorer, carpenter, culinarian, goldsmith, leatherworker and weaver.
+This guide is devoted to the blacksmith, who is one of the eight Disciples of Hand.
+The remaining ones are alchemist, armorer, carpenter, culinarian, goldsmith, leatherworker, and weaver.

 If you're interested in other guides, make sure to check our blog and various texts posted on our site.
 We post content related to many top multiplayer online games, so make sure to visit from time to time!